syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Floating-Window.md

 'To set ListBox state as floating at the desired location.

-Dim rcfrm As Rectangle = Me.Bounds
+Dim rectangle As Rectangle = Me.Bounds

-Me.dockingManager.FloatControl(Me.listBox1, New Rectangle(rcfrm.Right+25,rcfrm.Bottom-150,175,200))
+Me.dockingManager.FloatControl(Me.listBox1, New Rectangle(rectangle.Right+25,rectangle.Bottom-150,175,200))

 {% endhighlight %}